Andaman Islands and NW India 2027

 We are also lucky to have Gaurav Kataria with us on this trip.
 He is a personal friend and has pioneered birding and ecotourism in many parts of India.
 He is a professional photographer and will happily provide tips and tricks.

-Finally Kashmir Wolf from Pronatura Veracruz with be one of the foreign guides and Steve Dougill the other.
+Finally I will be a guide as i have visited many of the places multiple times.
 Steve has led 15 tours to India and can help you through all the processes of the Indian eVisa application.
 With this formidable team we will see a lot of birds as well as have a very fun time.

 Cultural connections